The Lab Bench Report: Our Local LLM Fleet, Measured

 Semantic Skill Search

-MCP server backed by Qwen3-Embedding-8B and Qwen3-Reranker-4B on the M3 Ultra.
+MCP server backed by Qwen3-Embedding-8B and Qwen3-Reranker-4B on the M5 Max.
 Finds relevant skills by meaning.
 Index auto-rebuilds every 5 minutes via a no_agent cron job. ~800ms per query, zero cloud cost.

 🔗